evaxliu/personal-website/README.md

 * Reusable components for experience, projects, service information, navigation, and contact
 * Direct links to source code, live projects, my resume, GitHub, and LinkedIn
 * Contact form powered by Web3Forms
-* SEO and Open Graph metadata with Vercel Analytics
+* SEO and Open Graph metadata

 ## Built With